-How to Enter Samsung Galaxy Note 8 into Recovery Mode
+How to Boot Galaxy Note 8 into Recovery Mode

 Here we have mentioned 4 different ways to enter your Galaxy Note 8 into Recovery mode.
-You may refer any one of them.
-Note that the below mentioned methods are applicable on all variants of Samsung Galaxy Note 8 including SM-N950F, SM-N950FD, SM-N950U, SM-N950U1, SM-N950N, SM-N950W and SM-N9500.
+You may refer to any one of them.
+Note that the below-mentioned methods apply to all variants of Samsung Galaxy Note 8 including SM-N950F, SM-N950FD, SM-N950U, SM-N950U1, SM-N950N, SM-N950W and SM-N9500.

 Method 1: Using Hard Keys

 - Power off your Samsung Galaxy Note 8 device.

 - Then Press and Hold Volume Up key + Bixby button + Power button simultaneously.

 - Just in a few seconds, you’ll see a blue screen with an Android bot and a message saying, ‘Installing system update..’ (don’t worry, nothing gets installed).

 - Now you may leave all the pressed buttons.

 - That’s all!
 You’ve successfully booted your Galaxy Note 8 into Recovery Mode using hard keys.

 - Enable the USB debugging mode on your phone.